laboon/ebook/text/98_glossary_of_terms.md

 __Test-First Development__: Any software development methodology in which tests are written before the code that makes them pass.

-__Regression Failure__: A failure of a previously-working piece of functionality that is caused by (seemingly) unrelated additional functionality or defect fixes.
+__Regression failure__: A failure of a previously-working piece of functionality that is caused by (seemingly) unrelated additional functionality or defect fixes.

-__Scripted Testing__: Testing with a rigid script, such as a test plan, where steps are well-defined and ordered.
+__Scripted testing__: Testing with a rigid script, such as a test plan, where steps are well-defined and ordered.

-__Unscripted Testing__: Testing without a rigid script, where the tester has broad latitude to use their own volition and knowledge to determine the quality of the system or find defects.
+__Unscripted testing__: Testing without a rigid script, where the tester has broad latitude to use their own volition and knowledge to determine the quality of the system or find defects.

-__Media Testing__: Ensuring that the media that the system is stored on (e.g., a CD-ROM or a server's hard drive) is operating correctly and has all of the data in the correct place.
+__Media testing__: Ensuring that the media that the system is stored on (e.g., a CD-ROM or a server's hard drive) is operating correctly and has all of the data in the correct place.

 __Utilization__: In __performance testing__, the relative or absolute amount of a given computing resource (e.g., RAM, processor instructions, disk space) is used under certain circumstances.

 __Throughput__: In __performance testing__, the number of events or tasks the system can handle in a given time frame.

-__Response Time__: In __performance testing__, how quickly a system responds after user input or other event.
+__Response time__: In __performance testing__, how quickly a system responds after user input or other event.

 __Availability__: In __performance testing__, what percentage of the time the system is available to the user (not in a failure mode, unresponsive, etc.)  In __security testing__, one of the elements of the __InfoSec Triad__, an attribute that refers to the ability of authorized users to access a system.

-__Performance Target__: In __performance testing__, the target value for a __performance indicator__.
+__Performance target__: In __performance testing__, the target value for a __performance indicator__.
 If the indicator value meets or exceed the target, then the system has met the target.
 Contrast with __performance threshold__.

 __Target__: In __performance testing__, another term for __performance target__.